 Taste it All

 Can’t choose just one restaurant or style of food to indulge in during your trip?
-Plan your visit to Wrightsville Beach in spring to experience the annual Taste of Wrightsville Beach, which features a variety of island restaurants, craft beers and fine wines.
+Plan your visit to Wrightsville Beach in fall to experience the annual Taste of Wrightsville Beach, which features a variety of island restaurants, craft beers and fine wines.
 The festival allows visitors to sample local cuisine from more than 30 restaurants, all in one place.